meilisearch/documentation/resources/faq.md

 ## Do you provide a real dataset to test MeiliSearch?

-For now, we provide this [movies dataset](https://github.com/meilisearch/MeiliSearch/blob/master/datasets/movies/movies.json).
-More datasets are coming soon!
+In this documentation, we provide this <a id="downloadMovie" href="/movies.json" download="movies.json">movies.json</a> dataset.

+More datasets and setting configurations are available [in this repository](https://github.com/meilisearch/datasets/).

 ## I did a call to an API route, and I only got an `updateId` as a response.
 What does it mean?